Sophia Duleep Singh: Early life

 Sophia Duleep Singh was born on 8 August 1876 in Belgravia and lived in Elveden Hall, Suffolk.
 She was the third daughter of Maharaja Duleep Singh (the last Maharaja of the Sikh Empire) and his first wife, Bamba Müller.
 Bamba was the daughter of Ludwig Müller, a German merchant banker of Todd Müller and Company, and Sofia, his mistress, who was of Abyssinian (Ethiopian) descent.
 The Maharaja and Bamba had ten children, of whom six survived.
 Singh combined Indian, European, and African ancestry with a British aristocratic upbringing, which her string of names reflected.
 She was named Sophia for her maternal grandmother, the formerly enslaved woman from Ethiopia; and Alexandrovna in tribute to her godmother, Queen Victoria ("Alexandrina Victoria").
 Some sources also report an additional forename, Jindan, after her paternal grandmother, Maharani Jind Kaur.
 Because of the family's complex history, the India Office kept them under surveillance in case they became involved in any political activity around India.

 In the aftermath of the Second Anglo-Sikh War, her father had been forced, at age 11, to abdicate his kingdom to the East India Company and give the Koh-i-Noor diamond to Lord Dalhousie.
 He was exiled from India by the East India Company at age 15 and moved to England, where Queen Victoria treated him with maternal fondness.
 She and Prince Albert were impressed by his handsomeness and regal bearing.
 They formed a close bond with him over the years.
 The queen was godmother to several of his children, and his family's upkeep was provided for by the East India Company.
 Duleep Singh converted to Christianity at a young age, some time prior to his removal from India.
 In later life, he reconverted to Sikhism and espoused the independence movement in India as he became more aware of the way in which the politics of the British Empire had resulted in the loss of his own kingdom.

-Singh's brothers included Frederick Duleep Singh; her two full sisters were Catherine Hilda Duleep Singh, a suffragette, and Bamba Duleep Singh.
+Singh's brothers included Victor Duleep Singh and Frederick Duleep Singh; her two full sisters were Catherine Duleep Singh, a suffragette, and Bamba Duleep Singh.

 Singh developed typhoid at age 10.
 Her mother, who was attending her, contracted the disease, fell into a coma, and died on 17 September 1887.
 On 31 May 1889 her father married Ada Wetherill, a chambermaid, with whom he had two daughters.
 In 1886, when Sophia was ten, her father attempted to return to India with his family against the wishes of the British government; they were turned back in Aden by arrest warrants.